IOS 15: iCloud

 Backups to iCloud can now also be made on 5G cellular networks.

 RealityKit 2

-The new version for augmented reality (AR) uses new APIs to capture objects faster, and supports custom shaders, dynamic assets, custom systems and character control.
+This version for augmented reality (AR) uses new APIs to capture objects faster, and supports custom shaders, dynamic assets, custom systems and character control.

-Accounts for School and Work
+Accounts for school and work

 User accounts managed by an organization, such as work or school accounts, can be added without requiring external apps or profiles.

 StoreKit 2

 StoreKit 2 allows apps to implement the "Request a Refund" option in-app.
 The users can tap this option, select a specific in-app purchase and identify the problem that led to the refund request.

 It also allows developers to monitor the purchases made by their users without using third-party solutions.

 App features

 FaceTime

-iOS 15 adds several new features to FaceTime including:
+iOS 15 adds several new features to FaceTime, including: